bosoxfan3/changelog-generator/README.md

 ## 🧠 Notes & Decisions

-This app assumes a single-repo use case for simplicity.
-In a production setting, I’d use unique URLs or IDs per repo to support multi-repo changelog viewing and management.
+This app currently assumes a single-repo use case and does not support managing changelogs across multiple repositories.
+In a real-world production setting, I would set up unique URLs or IDs per repo and persist changelogs separately for each.
+For the purposes of this project, I’ve prioritized the core UX and AI integration over multi-repo management.

-It also assumes that the user will be fetching the commit history of a public repo.
+It also assumes that the user will be fetching the commit history of a _public_ repo.
 Authorization could be added in the future but did not make sense for a MVP.

 Minimal validation is in place (e.g., no future dates, all fields required), but more could easily be added.